Edoardo-Morosanu/WorkBridge/README.md

 ``` bash
 $ cd vue/diplomati && yarn install
 ```
-5. Start the XAMPP server and create a database named `diplomati`.
+5. Start the XAMPP server/phpmyadmin and create a database named `diplomati`.

 6. Start the server using cargo in the root directory:
 ``` bash